-We also show the observed EWs of the Ce III λ 15961.157 Å line for the four sample stars as shown with diamonds in Figure 2.
-Although the Ce abundances are not exactly same as the solar abundances for these stars, it is seen that the observed trend is consistent with the trend in our model grid.
-Also, models are consistent with the fact that only warm (F-type) supergiants show the Ce III lines but not normal dwarfs.
+We also show the observed EW of the Ce III λ 15961.157 line for the four sample stars with diamonds in Figure 2.
+Although the Ce abundances are not exactly the same as the solar abundances for these stars, it is seen that the observed trend is consistent with the trend in our model grid.
+Also, the models are consistent with the fact that only warm (F-type) supergiants show Ce III lines and not normal dwarfs.

-Of course, the behavior of the Ce III lines are also dependent on the Ce abundance.
-If the Ce abundance is higher, the parameter range of $T{\rm eff}$ and log g showing the Ce III lines becomes wider.
-For example, as shown in Figure 1, HD 29647 shows Ce III absorption in the NIR wavelengths even under high temperature and strong surface gravity ($T{\rm eff} \sim 12500$ K and log $g \sim 4$, Adelman et al. 2001), because the Ce abundance is ~ 3 dex higher than the solar value (see also Appendix A).
-We note that CP stars are main sequences; supergiants used in our analysis do not show such anomaly in abundances of lanthanides.
+Of course, the behavior of the Ce III lines is also dependent on the Ce abundance.
+If the Ce abundance is higher, the parameter ranges of $T{\rm eff}$ and log g showing the Ce III lines become wider.
+For example, as shown in Figure 1, HD 29647 shows Ce III absorption at NIR wavelengths even under high temperature and strong surface gravity ($T{\rm eff} \sim 12,500$ K and log $g \sim 4$; Adelman et al. 2001), because the Ce abundance is ~ 3 dex higher than the solar value (see also Appendix).
+We note that CP stars are main-sequence stars; the supergiants used in our analysis do not show such anomaly in the abundances of lanthanides.